oe1rfc/jitsi-stream-ui/README.md

 ## Jitsi Player

 ### URL parameters
+These can also be set with the `Player Link` menu in the control room.

 - required:
   - `control`: id/name of your control room, usually copied with the player link in the control room.